-Native to Madagascar, the fedtschenkoi plant belongs to the family Crassulaceae of plants and the genus Bryophyllum.
+Native to Madagascar, the Kalanchoe fedtschenkoi [kal-un-KOH-ee, fed-tscheng-koh-eye] belongs to the family Crassulaceae and the genus Bryophyllum.
 Since its introduction to North America, it’s established itself in parts of the southern United States.

 It’s a relatively easy succulent to grow as a houseplant, and it makes a great ground cover in suitable climates.

 You may hear it called by its common name including:

 - Lavender Scallops

 - Gray Sedum

 Size & Growth